Investors and the public are invited to use this Directory to locate qualified trust specialists who have attained the MTI® designation.

 Those who choose to work with an MTI® can feel confident that their wealth is being effectively protected, invested and distributed.
 Not only do MTI®s provide clients with specialized service and financial advice, but they are also held to high professional standards.
 They are required to abide by a Code of Ethics and fulfil maintenance requirements to make sure they always bring their best to the table.

-Allegations of violation of the MTI® Code of Ethics are dealt with by the Designation Ethics Committee according to the CSI Ethical Misconduct Process.
+Allegations of violation of the MTI®Code of Ethics are dealt with by the Designation Ethics Committee according to the CSI Ethical Misconduct Process.
 If the Committee determines a violation occurred, a disciplinary sanction is recommended.
-Possible sanctions are outlined in the Ethical Misconduct Process.
-Before filing a formal complaint with CSI, we strongly recommend resolving the issue by speaking directly with the MTI® in question.
-Those who cannot reach a resolution should contact CSI through the MTI® complaints email address.
-Complaint submissions should include:

 The MTI® Professional Competency Profile provides an overview of the responsibilities, skills, and knowledge unique to someone who holds the MTI® designation.
 It is the foundational document for the Estate & Trust Professional (MTI®) designation that describes the required competencies (i.e., the knowledge, skills and abilities) of professionals awarded the designation.